FinYang/yangzhuoranyang.com/content/software/_index.md

 caption = ""
 +++

-The R packages I've contributed.
+The R packages/Shiny apps I've contributed.
 All of them are on GitHub and some of them are on CRAN.

+## Shiny app

+* [LazyBib](https://finyang.shinyapps.io/lazybib/): Provides a simple interface to process .bib file, replacing repetitive manual works such as deleting certain fields for all entries, change to abbreviated journal names, etc. [[GitHub](https://github.com/FinYang/LazyBib)]

 ## Non-parametric estimation